zcwilt/rest-api-demo/readme.md

 php artisan migrate

-server the project however you normally do, using sever or valet
+serve the project however you normally do, using serve or valet

 The home page will show links that use various filters.